-Our complete tectonic section across the Andes (Fig. 8a) emphasizes the west-vergent structure and the primary asymmetry of the orogen at this latitude.
-That is expressed in the Principal Cordillera by the asymmetric deformation of the Andean Basin, west of the Frontal Cordillera backstop, and by the westpropagating Andean fold-thrust system, with clear pro-wedge geometry (synthetic with the subduction zone, compare Fig. 8a with sections in Fig. 1).
-The pro-wedge geometry of the Andean Basin is comparable to the pro-wedge geometry of the continental margin, suggesting processes of similar scale may occur on the two leading edges of the Marginal Block.
-In our tectonic section (Fig. 8a), we suggest that the West Andean Thrust may involve the lithospheric mantle and interpreted as an embryonic intracontinental subduction.
+[61] Our complete tectonic section across the Andes (Figure 8a) emphasizes the west vergent structure and the primary asymmetry of the orogen at this latitude.
+That is expressed in the Principal Cordillera by the asymmetric deformation of the Andean Basin, west of the Frontal Cordillera backstop, and by the west propagating Andean foldthrust system, with clear prowedge geometry (synthetic with the subduction zone, compare Figure 8a with sections in Figure 1).
+The prowedge geometry of the Andean Basin is comparable to the prowedge geometry of the continental margin, suggesting processes of similar scale may occur on the two leading edges of the marginal block.
+In our tectonic section (Figure 8a), we suggest that the West Andean Thrust may involve the lithospheric mantle and interpreted as an embryonic intracontinental subduction.

-On the back of the Frontal Cordillera there is a significant, albeit incipient, Back-Thrust Margin, which is known to be progressively more developed northwards of 33.5°S (in the Precordillera, the Eastern Cordillera and the Sub Andean Belt [e.g., Ramos et al., 2004]).
-This suggests that the Andean system at 33.5°S latitude may be evolving into a wider and more symmetric, doubly-vergent orogen, as deformation propagates both eastward into the eastern foreland, and southward alongside the more developed back-thrust system.
-The growth of an efficient Back-Thrust Margin should cause the relaxation of stresses across the WAT (the embryonic west-vergent subduction), which could then decay or abort.
-As a consequence, progression of deformation across the Back-Thrust Margin should be further increased, in positive feedback.
-This very simple evolution
+[62] On the back of the Frontal Cordillera there is a significant, albeit incipient, back thrust margin, which is known to be progressively more developed northward of 33.5°S (in the Precordillera, the Eastern Cordillera and the sub-Andean Belt [e.g., Ramos et al., 2004]).
+This suggests that the Andean system at 33.5°S latitude may be evolving into a wider and more symmetric, doubly vergent orogen, as deformation propagates both eastward into the eastern foreland, and southward alongside the more developed back thrust system.
+The growth of an efficient back thrust margin should cause the relaxation of stresses across the WAT (the embryonic west vergent subduction), which could then decay or abort.
+As a consequence, progression of deformation across the back thrust margin should be further increased, in positive feedback.
+This very simple evolution scenario of the Andean orogen, derived from our section, predicts progressive thickening and widening eastward, and appears consistent with the occurrence of the Altiplano.
+A double-vergent growth process of the Altiplano, widening eastward by progressive back thrusting behind the West Andean Thrust would thus appear comparable to that proposed for the Tibet Plateau, widening north and northeastward by north verging progressive thrusting behind the Himalaya thrust system [e.g., Tapponnier et al., 2001].